https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

-The 2026 World Cup will be the biggest edition in the tournament’s history, with 48 nations heading to Mexico, Canada and the United States to battle for football’s most coveted prize.
+The 2026 World Cup is the biggest edition in the tournament’s history, as 48 nations are in Mexico, Canada and the United States to battle for football’s most coveted prize.

 Which teams are in Group A of the 2026 World Cup?